 We have some incredibly smart and dedicated leaders on the commission and it is a true pleasure to serve with them.
 The commission has eight appointed members and two ex-officio members, Senator Betsy Johnson and Representative Janelle Bynum.

 Jackson and Josephine County Workforce Investment Board

 While serving on the Oregon State Workforce Investment Board, I was asked to chair our regional Local Workforce Investment Board (The Rogue Workforce Partnership).
-During my tenure the Rogue Workforce Partnership, we have worked tirelessly to build partnerships with business leaders, K-12 educators, workforce service providers, economic development, and other key community partners in order to support the development of a truly dynamic regional workforce.
+During my tenure with the Rogue Workforce Partnership, we have worked tirelessly to build partnerships with business leaders, K-12 educators, workforce service providers, economic development, and other key community partners in order to support the development of a truly dynamic regional workforce.

 We made a conscious effort to assemble a board that would represent the kind of partnerships we wanted to develop.
-Along with our incredibly talented business leaders we were able to recruit important strategic partners including representation from our Higher Education Institutions as well as K-12.
+Along with our incredibly talented business leaders we were able to recruit important strategic partners including representation from our higher education institutions as well as K-12.
 Although we have one of the largest boards in the state, we are all very engaged.
 It has been exciting to work with such an amazing group of people.

 The Rogue Workforce Partnership is focused on building innovative solutions to address workforce priorities and the needs of employers, especially those in traded-sector industries, that drive our region’s economic growth.

 Board Member - The Chamber of Medford/Jackson County

 I joined the Chamber of Medford/Jackson County Board of Directors in 2014.
 I currently serve on the Executive Committee as the Vice Chair Representing Business Issues.
 The Chamber represents over 1,500 businesses and is dedicated to building a stronger local economy by promoting the community, providing networking opportunities, and representing business issues through lobbying and political action.